 Head lice don’t like water so they stay still in wet hair and this makes them easy to spot.
 If your hair is covered in conditioner it makes it easier to comb through.

 Even if you find only one head louse, you need to treat your hair.
 You then need to check the hair of everyone in your family, but not your pets as animals don’t get head lice – lucky them!

 You need to tell your friends and your school.
 However, you should only treat hair if you see live head lice – don’t be tempted to treat hair ‘just in case’.

 Head lice are tough.
 They can’t be killed by washing with normal shampoo or normal combing, so you need to either brush your hair through with a fine metal comb or get a treatment from the shop.
 The treatments have instructions on how to use them, and it’s best to have someone help you.

-For more information on treatments to get rid of head lice visit NHS Choices.
+For more information on treatments to get rid of head lice visit the NHS website.